KTH/alvares/README.md

 _Example: deployment data from Aspen sent to Alvares

-When Alvares recives the deployemnt data it enriches this with more data and then sends the integrations.
+When Alvares recives the deployemnt data it enriches this with more data (like url:s) and then sends the enriched deployement json to all integrations to do there thing.

 ### Integrations
 - *Slack* Extended developer information about the deployment